Allergy, Asthma & Immunology Glossary (from the AAAAI)

 diarrhea and favorable response to treatment with antihistamines."

-Oral Allergy Syndrome (OAS)
+Oral Allergy Syndrome (OAS, aka "pollen-food allergy syndrome")

 Scombroid Syndrome or histamine fish poisoning is a histamine toxicity condition resulting from the consumption of spoiled fish [12].
 Fish flesh contains the amino acid histidine.
 When fish is infected by gram-negative bacteria that contain the enzyme histidine decarboxylase, this enzyme converts histidine to histamine, which induces Kounis syndrome.